 - Heroism Equals Job Qualification: Alan Tracy gets made a full member of the team after saving the day... despite the fact he's only 14 YEARS OLD!!

-- An Insert: The live-action movie, as an in-joke on the series' use of human hands in close-ups, cuts to a puppet hand pressing a button at one point.
+- An Insert: As an in-joke on the series' use of human hands in close-ups, they cut to a puppet hand pressing a button at one point.

 - Large Ham: The Hood.

 - Missing Mom: Notably, three fathers are in this show (Jeff, Kyrano, Brains) but no mothers.
 Grandma Tracy getting Adapted Out means this can even apply to Jeff!

 - Mythology Gag: Unlike the original series, they names "The Hood" and "Tracy Island" are actually spoken in dialogue; previously, only books and other off-screen materials had given the names.

 - Parent Service: Lady Penelope is clearly this - her "Hello Boys" scene sticking out spectacularly.
 She also gets a scene where she delivers orders to Parker while in the bath.

 - Phony Newscast: The movie somehow manages to shoehorn a reporter (the same reporter at that, and played by the director's wife Genie Francis to boot) into every scene in which the Thunderbirds appear in the outside world.

 - Precision F-Strike: From Brains of all people (in addition to his earlier attempt, after which a track in Hans Zimmer's score is named — "Fafafa...
 No Way!"):Brains: DAMN IT, JEFF, WAKE UP!